tanpham199/cra-custom-template/README.md

-# React Project Skeleton
+# CRA Custom Template

-Production ready skeleton bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Production ready template bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## What is on the table